RomainSire/Old-Portfolio/README.md

 * Update of the pdf CV on the admin section
 * Implement a admin dashboard, with many useful stats (visit counter, etc.)
 * Thumbnail feature for the images (too slow at the moment)
+* SSL certification for a https website.
+Currently enabled but not working

 For the V3 of the Portfolio:
 * Use and learn a PHP framework such as Symfony or Laravel